|Region||Co. Dublin - Dublin city|

 In spite of its unfavourable location, situated in the depths of a typical chancel chamber, it has no difficulty in filling the small church.

-A 1992 rebuild by Derek Verso & Co saw (among other things) the expert revoicing of the reeds by Aiden Scanlon.
-This achieved an exciting brilliance in the trumpets (not often found in such late romantic organs) and a smooth, warm Oboe which blends well with the flue-work.
+A 1992 rebuild by Derek Verso & Co saw (among other things) the revoicing of the reeds by Aiden Scanlon.
+The Trumpet ranks are particularly forthright while the Oboe is blends very well with the fluework.
 One feature that makes this organ memorable (for better or for worse) is its curious array of actions: The key-action to the Great is tracker, while the Swell is electric and the Pedal pneumatic.
 As such, the Swell to Great coupling is electric, as are the Octave and Sub-octave couplers.

 Interestingly the key action to the Swell requires a separate switch to turn it on, leaving the organist in hot water should he or she forget to do so!